2graphic/graph-interpreter/design_document.md

 * __Sheyne Anderson__ will be responsible for developing the Plugin API.
 His qualifications include over ten years of development across a wide variety of areas and fields giving him a broad perspective of utilizing and creating APIs.
 * __CJ Dimaano__ will be responsible for developing the visual graph-editor component.
 His experience includes working with the HTML 5 canvas element from taking CS 4600 - Computer Graphics.
-* __Dyllon Gagnier__ will be responsible for developing the CLI.
+* __Dyllon Gagnier__ will be responsible for developing the CLI as well as plugin management (downloading new plugins, updating existing, dependencies, etc.) and security.
 His experience includes designing a command line testing framework for MIPS that was utilized in CS 3810, Computer Organization, at the University of Utah.
+He has also studied various aspects of computer networks at a graduate level.
 * __Daniel James__ will be responsible for the main GUI.
 His experience includes having worked on and being in charge of Angular apps in his past two internships.

 ## System Features